near/node-docs/docs/validator/validator-bootcamp.md

 **You have now configure your Staking pool.**

 For Guildnet & Testnet
-You can go to OSA Discord to ask for some token to be a validator https://discord.gg/GrBqK3ZJ2T
+You can go to OSA Discord to ask for some guildnet or testnet token to be a validator, https://discord.gg/GrBqK3ZJ2T

 #### Configure your staking pool contract